-Mindframe guidelines for communicating about mental ill-health
+Mindframe guidelines for communicating about mental health concerns

 Reporting that is inaccurate or sensationalised can reinforce common myths and impact significantly on people diagnosed with a mental illness, making them less likely to seek help when they need it.